JasmineKaur-programlab/DataScience-with-Python/Assignment2/README.md

-DESCRIPTION

-Problem Statement: Evaluate the dataset containing the GDPs of different countries to:
+Evaluate the dataset of the Summer Olympics, London 2012 to:

-Find and print the name of the country with the highest GDP
+Find and print the name of the country that won maximum gold medals,

+Find and print the countries who won more than 20 gold medals,

+Print the medal tally,

+Print each country name with the corresponding number of gold medals,

-Find and print the name of the country with the lowest GDP
+and Print each country's name with the total number of medals won.

-Print out text and input values iteratively

-Print out the entire list of the countries with their GDPs

-Print the highest GDP value, lowest GDP value, mean GDP value, standardized GDP value, and the sum of all the GDPs